jpratt2/CucumberTemplateJava/README.md

      mvn test -Dcucumber.options="--name '^a'"

-NOTE: there is a ^ before the "a" denoting it must start with the a.
+NOTE: there is a ^ before the "a".
-Again, a backtick is required before the -D if you use Powershell.
+And again, a backtick is required before the -D if you use Powershell.

 ----